chrisjz/sm64vr/README.md

 ### Player

+* Hydra look sensitivity too high when DX11 enabled, but that is also required to reduce judder with Rift.
 * Screen fades out when Mario loses life.
 * Improve Mario's left hand model stretching when using Sixense tracking.
 * Mario has arms when using leap motion.